|

 Age-standardised rates of hospital admissions for injuries sustained in bicycle and vehicle crashes

 Above is a West Australian Health Department graph comparing hospital admissions for injuries sustained in bicycle and vehicle crashes from 1981 to 1995.
 There is no reduction in cyclist admissions after helmet law enforcement in 1992.
-It can be argued that the increase in vehicle crashes from 1992 coincided with enforcement of the bicycle helmet law that caused tens of thousands of people to abandon cycling and instead drive their cars, increasing the injury risk for all road users.
+It can be argued that the increase in vehicle crashes from 1992 coincided with July 1992 enforcement of the bicycle helmet law that caused tens of thousands of people to abandon cycling and instead drive their cars, increasing the injury risk for all road users.
+The increase in vehicle crashes linked to reduced cycling is explored by The Australian newspaper in 2008.

 According to the Australian Commonwealth Department of Transport, one third of all car journeys are estimated to be three kilometres or less and the average length of each bike trip is 2.5 km.
 Every day, Perth residents make 240,000 car trips that are less than one kilometre long.